12-speed Front Derailleur installation and adjustment guide

 Finally, let’s set the derailleur’s limits.
 Shimano’s Ultegra and Dura-Ace 12-speed front derailleurs don’t have any limit bolts.
 There are two ways to set the limits.

-105 users - read this other guide
+105 and GRX users - read this other guide

 You can either shift to the right combinations of gears in the correct order and set all three limits… or you can use the mobile app and let it guide you through the process.